-Take a peek inside your kitchen cabinets and you might be
+Take a peek inside your kitchen cabinets and you might be surprised to find that you have some toxic bakeware in there.

-aren’t surprised, maybe you know you should replace that non-stick cookie sheet
+Perhaps you aren’t surprised, maybe you know you should replace that non-stick cookie sheet but you just have no clue as to what you should replace it with.

-these topics.
-Why we should replace our bakeware and what to replace it with!
+Thankfully, we will be covering both of these topics.
+Why we should replace our bakeware and what the non-toxic bakeware options are!

-Ask anyone what they use for bakeware and most will answer
+Ask anyone what they use for bakeware and most will answer that they use non-stick.

-save your arms a bit of scrubbing also leach toxins into your food and home.
+Unfortunately non-stick bakeware is not all that great.
+Sure it might keep your food from sticking but those same chemicals that save your arms a bit of scrubbing also leach toxins into your food and home.

 Most are made out of aluminum and then coated in Teflon.
-These two things alone
+These two things alone are linked with birth defects, cancer, and developmental disorders.

-materials in them are toxic to use and it's preferred to limit our exposure as much
+We shouldn’t use non-stick bakeware because the chemicals and materials in them are toxic to use and it’s preferred to limit our exposure as much as possible.

 Glass

-contains no yucky stuff.
-Also depending on the type of glass you chose, it can
+The wonderful thing about glass is that it obviously contains no yucky stuff.
+Also depending on the type of glass you chose, it can also double as food storage.

-Anchor Hocking can be used not only in the oven but in the fridge and freezer as
+Many glass storage options such as Pyrex and Anchor Hocking can be used not only in the oven but in the fridge and freezer as well.

-the glass and once it’s cool you just pop on a lid and store it in the fridge.
+This is especially handy for that leftover lasagna; you can cook it in the glass and once it’s cool you just pop on a lid and store it in the fridge.

 Stainless Steel